 The goal of Parent University is to increase parent involvement in the schools and empower parents to raise children who are successful in school, and in life.
 Workshops are held in schools, public libraries, YMCAs, houses of worship, businesses and other community locations.
 Workshops range from topics such as Helping Your Child Prepare for the End-of-Grade and End-of-Course tests, to Preparing for Kindergarten, Middle and High School, to Surviving Adolescence.
 More than 60 course topics are available for families.
-To find out more about Parent University, call (980) 343-0318 or log on to the Web site for a full listing of classes at http://www.cms.k12.nc.us.
+To find out more about Parent University, call (980) 343-0318 or log on to the website for a full listing of classes at www.cmsparentuniversity.org.
 Classes are held in the fall from September through November and in the winter/spring from January through April.
+The Parent University website has online workshops and resources to help.